Stage II Lung Cancer

 Stage II Small Cell Lung Cancer

 Unlike NSCLC, small cell lung cancer (SCLC) does not have an official staging system due to the comparatively low rate of cases – about 15 percent of all lung cancers are classified as SCLC.
-This form of cancer has only two main stages, limited and advanced-stage cancer.
-Approximately two of every three SCLC cases are diagnosed in the advanced stage.
+This form of cancer has only two main stages, limited and extensive-stage cancer.
+Approximately two of every three SCLC cases are diagnosed in the extensive stage.

 Limited stage SCLC tumors are found in only one lung and, like stage II of NSCLC, may have spread to lymph nodes nearby.
 While limited-stage SCLC does not include metastases to the other lung or distant organs, these types of tumors grow and spread more quickly than NSCLC.

 Prognosis and Survival Rates